-- 9. Describe how the following is included in the project design: - a.
+- 12. How will the project provide workforce education and training, contractor, and job opportunities for disadvantaged communities?
+If not practicable, explain why. - 13.
+Describe how the following is included in the project design; if not feasible, explain why: - a.
 Efficient use and conservation of water supplies. - b.
 Use of recycled water. - c.
 Stormwater capture to reduce stormwater runoff, reduce water pollution and/or recharge groundwater supplies. - d.
-Provision of safe and reliable drinking water supplies to park and open-space visitors. - 10.
+Provision of safe and reliable drinking water supplies to park and open-space visitors. - 14.
 What will happen to the project if grant funding is not awarded (e.g., loss of matching funds, impacts on overall project vision, project momentum, timing difficulties, etc.)?